Notes on the Geography of Tanzania: Bagamoyo

 Nor does this one.

 Who said zebras can't be tamed?

 It's been almost a century since the Germans lost Tanganyika, but Germans continue to visit the old cemetery here.

 There's one very unusual grave.

 The stone reads: "District commissioner the Honorable William Francis Bamphylde, 1892-1930."
-It is said--and this is gossip that begs confirmation--that he shot himself after learning of his wife's affair with a servant.
+It is said that he shot himself after learning of his wife's affair with a servant.